kitsonk/kview-website/docs/06_values/05_maps.md

 ```

 > [!IMPORTANT]
-> While maps keys and values can be of any type that is storable in Deno KV, the
+> While map keys and values can be of any type that is storable in Deno KV, a
-> entries are currently serialized to JSON making it not possible to represent
-> values not able to be serialized to JSON, like bigint, buffers, sets, dates,
-> regexp, and other maps.
+> map which contain keys or values that are not expressible in JSON will be
+> displayed, but the value will not be editable within kview.